ctarver/WARP_SD_Card/README.md

 # WARP SD Card
 This is the files and bash script that will format an SD card to the way I like it for WARP boards

+Note: I made this to run on my Linux laptop.
+My SD card always goes to sdb.
+If yours doesn't, edit the script!

 ## What's in each slot
 Each slot has a different image for the WARP verision 3 board.
 They are as follows: